What are combined databases searches?

 An author's name in Compendex usually contains the author's first and middle name or initial (e.g., Smith, John A.), while Inspec usually contains only initials for first and middle names (e.g., Smith, J.A.).

-The controlled terms for Compendex, Inspec, and NTIS may not be the same, as each of these databases has its own classification codes.
+The controlled terms for Compendex, Inspec, and NTIS may not be the same, as each database has its own classification codes.

 For best results, refer to the field descriptions for each database.